ctrl-codeblitz/stage1-template/readme-template/README.md

-# CodeBlitz

-Welcome to CodeBlitz!
 We're excited for you to join our high-speed coding competition.
 This repository is your central hub for all challenges, starter code, and submissions.

 ---